Aiyoumi-FE/one-team-web/README.md

-# one-team-pc
+# one-team-web

-> PC end of one team project
+> Web end of one team project

 ## Build Setup